veonik/squircy2/resources/js-api.md

 | repo.Fetch(id) | Attempts to load and return an entity with the given id |
 | repo.FetchAll() | Returns a collection of all the entities in the repository |
 | repo.Save(entity) | Saves the given entity |

+## File API

+The File API is disabled by default.
+To enable the File API for your scripts, you need to set a root directory for any files loaded.
+You should set this to something other than `/`.

 ## Stubs